mmkuang/grayclhn.github.io/blog/_posts/2013-12-19-literate-testing.md

 packages, for example, let you organize code logically and will get the order "correct" when it's time to call them.

-But one thing I miss is the construction (using R's syntax):
+But one thing I miss is the construction (using R and Noweb's syntax):

     myfunction <- function(argument) {
       <<extensive error checking of arguments>>